Getting Started

 AI Tools at Penn Law

-Penn Law provides access to several AI platforms for faculty and staff.
+Penn Law provides access to several AI platforms for faculty.
 Here's what's available and how to get in.

 General-Purpose AI Models